JanssenProject/jans/docs/admin/install/vm-install/rhel.md

 ## Supported versions
 - Red Hat Enterprise Linus 8 (RHEL 8)

-## Disable SELinux
-You can disable SELinux temporarily by executing `setenforce 0`.
-To disable permanently edit file `/etc/selinux/config`.

 ## Install the Package

 - Install EPEL and mod-auth-openidc as dependencies